 Named for Harry and Mary Goeringer, who established the surrounding community of Penn Lake Park in the late 1930s, this preserve was once used as a source of ice blocks that were exported to Philadelphia.
 TNC acquired the preserve in 2012 and manages the land to maintain a healthy forest canopy.

-Today, the property connects with parcels owned by the Pennsylvania Game Commission, the Pennsylvania Bureau of Forestry, the Natural Lands Trust and the Wildlands Conservancy to extend a corridor of protected lands from Nescopeck State Park all the way to 6,400 acres protected at Bear Creek.
+Today, the property connects with parcels owned by the Pennsylvania Game Commission, the Pennsylvania Bureau of Forestry, Natural Lands, North Branch Land Trust and the Wildlands Conservancy to extend a corridor of protected lands from Nescopeck State Park all the way to 6,400 acres protected at Bear Creek.

 The preserve hosts a globally rare, Pennsylvania endangered plant species.
 Interior forest birds and wide-ranging wildlife species such as scarlet tanager, hermit thrush and rose breasted grosbeak benefit from the preserve’s connection with other protected conservation lands.